Radical-Coder/data-flow-canvas-mvp/README.md

    ```

    The script will:

+## Running in the browser
+If you prefer to run the pipeline without Python, you can use the provided HTML file to run everything client-side.
+The file `run_in_browser.html` loads the sample data, doubles each number, fetches the sample post from JSONPlaceholder, and displays the combined result.

+To run it:
+1. Open `run_in_browser.html` directly in your browser (e.g. by clicking on it in the repository and selecting "Raw", or by cloning the repo and opening the file locally).
+2. The page will display the doubled numbers and API response in JSON format.

+Note: due to browser security policies, GitHub may block fetching `sample_data.json` when viewing the raw file via githubusercontent.com.
+If so, clone the repository and open the HTML file locally or serve it with a simple HTTP server.
    - Read numbers from `sample_data.json`.
    - Double each number using the transform step.
    - Fetch the sample post from the JSONPlaceholder API.